 Yellow garden spiders, like all spiders, will not intentionally attack humans.
-The garden spider, like thousands of other spider species found in yards and gardens across the US, is useful.
+The garden spider, like thousands of other spider species found in yards and gardens across the U.S., is useful.
 It eats bees, grasshoppers, moths, beetles, wasps, and any other flying insect that gets caught in its orb web.
 It’s best to simply avoid disturbing them and let them do their thing.

-Other Types Of Garden Spiders
+Other Types of Garden Spiders

 While the yellow garden spider is the most common garden spider in the U.S., there are other “garden” spiders known also as cursorial, or hunting spiders.
-For example, Crab spiders are a species of non-web-spinning hunting spiders.
+For example, crab spiders are a species of non-web-spinning hunting spiders.
 In the garden you may also find, jumping spiders, wolf spiders wandering around looking for prey.

 Give your garden spiders permission to do their part.
 They are vital in maintaining a healthy garden environment.
 Let them work while you do yours, and you’ll both benefit!

-What Does A Garden Spider Look Like?
+What Does a Garden Spider Look Like?

-How Long Does A Garden Spider Live?
+How Long Does a Garden Spider Live?